 PhD training in the Faculty of Social Sciences

 As part of the Faculty of Social Sciences you will have access to world class training alongside your doctoral study.
 The Social Sciences Doctoral Training programme is tailored to your individual needs to ensure you have the right skills you need to develop your research.

 The training programme is designed to exceed current UK Economic and Social Research Council (ESRC) training and development guidelines, and gives all our social science PhD students access to ESRC-funded White Rose Doctoral Training Partnership cohort activities, regardless of your source of funding.

 Bespoke methods training is designed and delivered through the Sheffield Methods Institute which has world class research expertise in qualitative and quantitative methods.
 All our students receive interdisciplinary training and experience opportunities via the White Rose Doctoral Training Partnership, and additional discipline specific training is provided in each of our departments.

-As a research student in Geography, you will be part of research groups within the department as well as Research Centres across the university such as Sheffield Institute for International Development, the Urban Institute, and the Grantham Centre for Sustainable Futures.
+As a research student in Geography, you will be part of research clusters within the department as well as Research Centres across the university such as Sheffield Institute for International Development, the Urban Institute and the Grantham Centre for Sustainable Futures.
 Through our national and international networks of research councils, industrial partners, policy makers and academic scholarship, our students are part of a research environment in which postgraduates can thrive.